xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 text from model instances.
 An OAL snippet editor must be produced which does the same for OAL.

+---

+Up to this point we have been working with the assumption that Xtext will be used to complete this work.
+Xtext is good because it is well supported and will help us to progress forward with future incremental improvements to the editor.
+However, the costs associated with using Xtext before we are ready or in the wrong context outweigh the costs extending existing framework.
+Extending existing code may lead to "throw away" code, but it seems to be the most expedient for satisfying the customer requirements.
+The rest of the analysis will focus on options that do not include Xtext.

-5.4 Implement editor enhancements using existing framework
+5.4 Options using existing framework

-Using the existing OAL editor we can add auto-completion support be designing content assistant processors.
+Using the existing OAL editor we can add auto-completion support by designing content assistant processors.
 These processors are executed with a document region where context help was requested.
 There shall be at least a keyword processor, an invocation processor, and a local variable processor.
 Using a token scanner we can determine from the given region what processor is required.
 For instance if the token is white space or not a keyword then we shall use the keyword processor and local variable processor.
 If the token is the '.' character or "::" characters we shall use the invocation processor.

 5.4.1 Keyword processor

 The keyword processor shall only show during whitespace content assist requests.
 It also must locate the previous token to further filter what is shown.
 For instance if content assist is requested for whitespace and the previous token is a keyword such as select, only one, any or many shall be given as proposals.

 In addition to filtering based on the previous token, the proposals shall be filtered based on current text.
 An example would be sel, which should only show select.

 5.4.2 Invocation processor

 The invocation processor shall only show after the appropriate characters as stated above.
 The proposal list must be determined by the token preceding the character.
 Once this information is present its region shall be determined and the appropriate Statement class shall be located by matching the region values to the statements line number and start position.
 With this information the available invocations can be determined via the associated variable.

 5.4.3 Local variable processor

 As stated above this processor shall be used with whitespace requests.
 All Variable instances shall be considered as long as they are within scope.
 This will be all values within the current Block and any others until the Body.
 No variables defined below the current scope shall be considered.

 5.4.4 Parameter processor

 We should eventually have a parameter processor, which would allow completion of required parameters.
 This is more work then should be for this issue.
 It would require the tool to consider which parameters have been used to filter the available list.